 Welcome to our Dyslexia page.

-We have now gained Full Dyslexia Friendly Status!!
-(June 2017)
+We gained Full Dyslexia Friendly Status in June 2017.

 We pride ourselves in providing the best provision we can offer for children with Dyslexia and any other Learning Difficulty or Special Need.